 Cruise vessels don’t get much smaller than these two, and their rugged construction makes them ideal for cruising Scotland’s beautiful and wildlife-filled Western Isles.

 Ship, Year Delivered & Passengers

 ELIZABETH G (stabilized) was rebuilt in 1995 from a Norwegian rescue vessel and takes 10 passengers; 12 on a charter.
-PROUD SEAHORSE was purchased in 2016 and began sailing on May 13, 2017 with 10 passengers, therefore, doubling the line’s capacity.
-Note: For a short period, a review of the first cruise by the ship’s wildlife expert is on the cruise line’s website.
+EMMA JANE was purchased in 2016 and began sailing on May 13, 2017 as PROUD SEAHORSE renamed in 2018 .
+She is a mini-cruise vessel and takes 10 passengers, therefore, doubling the line’s capacity.
+Note: A calendar provides the availability of space for every sailing late April to early October.

-ELIZABETH G has 3 decks, and PROUD SEAHORSE 4 decks, and neither has elevators.
+ELIZABETH G has 3 decks, and EMMA JANE 4 decks, and neither has elevators.
 This pair is not suitable for wheelchair passengers.
 Passengers with mobility issues are helped on and off the ships.

 Age range is roughly 30-65.
 Children under 12 are not accepted unless it is a full ship charter; same for pets.
 Crew numbers 4 — captain, bosun, chef and wildlife guide.

 $$ to $$$ Expensive to Pricey.
 Full charter offers a 10% discount.

 All meals, morning coffee, afternoon tea, snacks, bottled water and house wine with dinner; guided shore trips by wildlife experts.